Clinton Riggs: Biography

-Clinton Riggs was born July 15, 1910, in Fairview, Oklahoma in 1910.
+Clinton Riggs was born July 15, 1910, in Fairview, Oklahoma, in 1910.
 His family moved to Tulsa, where he graduated from Central High School in 1929.
 He joined the Tulsa Police Department (TPD) in 1934, but left to join the Oklahoma Highway Patrol in 1934.
 He was in the Army Air Corps during World War II, serving in intelligence and plant protection.
 After the war, he returned to the TPD, rising to the rank of administrative assistant chief.
 While employed at TPD, he also attended and graduated from the University of Tulsa College of Law in 1954.
 He retired from TPD in 1970.
 He later taught classes at University of Tulsa and at Tulsa Junior College (now called Tulsa Community College).
 TPD renamed its Uniform Division Southwest as the Clinton Riggs Police Station South in his honor.

-Riggs was 86 years old when he died May 27, 1997 in Tulsa, Oklahoma.
-He was survived by his wife, Veda, and one son.
-He is buried in Tulsa's Rose Hill Cemetery.
+Riggs was 86 years old when he died May 27, 1997, in Tulsa, Oklahoma.